nus-cs2103-AY2223S1/tp/README.md

 * It is named `AddressBook Level 3` (`AB3` for short) because it was initially created as a part of a series of `AddressBook` projects (`Level 1`, `Level 2`, `Level 3` ...).
 * For the detailed documentation of this project, see the **[Address Book Product Website](https://se-education.org/addressbook-level3)**.
 * This project is a **part of the se-education.org** initiative.
 If you would like to contribute code to this project, see [se-education.org](https://se-education.org#https://se-education.org/#contributing) for more info.

+# About

+Have you ever been struggling with a coding assignment for days, wanting to reach out to a friend, but not knowing who?
+Do you ever get overwhelmed with tasks, not knowing which to prioritize?

+CodeConnect solves both these problems at once by integrating your contacts with your tasks!
+CodeConnect is a command based application written in Java that runs locally in your computer.
+Our motivation was to provide a simple and friendly solution to the hectic life of computing students.
+CodeConnect allows you to quickly manage your tasks and contacts through a text based command line interface, with the option of using your mouse for quicker navigation.
+Tasks and contacts can be easily searched for and sorted to, to provide enhanced organization and management functionality.